Shy Girl, Mob Rules, and the AI Detection Problem

 Hellish social media and comments sections

 One comment in particular stopped me cold.
 A woman argued that Ballard must have used AI on Shy Girl because, she claimed, the cover of Ballard's other book, Sugar, was AI-generated.
-But I think this commenter was confusing what happened with the original Shy Girl cover, where Ballard, unfortunately, used an image she wasn’t entitled to on the cover (she later apologised and fixed the situation).
-But even if the earlier novel’s cover was AI-generated, an AI book cover does not prove an AI-written book.
-The leap in logic there is as frightening as it is ridiculous.
+But I think this commenter was confusing what happened with the original Shy Girl cover, where Ballard, unfortunately, used an image she wasn’t entitled to on the cover (later fixing that ‘situation’ from what I can tell).

 Assistive vs generative: the gap nobody wants to learn about

 Another claim I saw today was that behind the scenes publishers are actively asking new authors to use AI.
 This wouldn’t surprise me but, if true, I’d assume they’re talking about assistive AI tools.
-Those are the ones that do grammar checks and finding repeated words or phrases in a manuscript.
+Those are the ones that do grammar checks and find repeated words or phrases in a manuscript.
 That's a world away from asking ChatGPT to write your chapters.

 The distinction between assistive and generative AI is one I wish more readers, writers, and commentators would take the time to understand.
 I also wish writing organisations and publishers would come out to state explicitly where they stand on assistive AI tools (please🙏🏻).
 There seems to be a quiet acceptance of them, but the vagueness around it is awkward.